 Summer Kids Camp will be July 15-19 from 8AM to 5PM at the North Vernon City Park this year.
-Camp is open to all children in Kindergarten to 5th grade.
+Camp is open to all children in Kindergarten to 6th grade.
 Camp costs $25 per child.
 There is a discount for families with more than one child.
 Each additional child in the same family costs $15.
-If you are interested in signing up your child(ren), please fill out the registration form.
+If you are interested in signing up your child(ren), please fill out the registration form at the top of the page.
 Payment is due at the time of registering.
 There will be a link to follow at the end of the registration form to make your payment.
 Financial assistance is available (fill out the financial assistance section on the registration form).

 Our camp director this year is Casey Ernstes.
 Casey has been a teacher for 9 years.
 She has been teaching at Scipio Elementary School since March of 2016.
 She is also a board member for the Jennings County Youth Foundation.

 The program was started in 2012 with over 60 kids and 20 teens in attendance.